Affinity Group: Sub-Saharan African Peoples

 Global Status of Evangelical Christianity: 10% or Greater Evangelical

-Overview: The Gbaya of Cameroon, numbering 406,000, are No Longer Unreached.
+Overview: The Gbaya of Cameroon, numbering 428,000, are No Longer Unreached.
 They are part of the Adamawa-Ubangi people cluster within the Sub-Saharan African affinity bloc.
-Globally, this group totals 759,800 in 4 countries.
+Globally, this group totals 795,100 in 4 countries.
 Their primary language is Northwest Gbaya.
-The primary religion practiced by the Gbaya is Non-Evangelical Protestantism, a collection of denominations typically more focused on issues of social justice than personal salvation.
+The primary religion practiced by the Gbaya is Protestant Christianity, a tradition that emerged from the Protestant Reformation.
+Protestants reject the idea of papal supremacy, instead stressing the authority of scripture alone, justification by faith alone, and salvation through Christ alone.

 Bible Translations: Available